-The dance we call 'Lindy Hop' originated in the late 1920s and was an African American street dance.
+The dance we call 'Lindy Hop' originated in the late 1920s and was an African American dance, from the ballrooms of Harlem.
 As jazz music grew and evolved, the African American community of Harlem, New York City danced to this music and this energetic, expressive dance was born.

 The Savoy ballroom in Harlem became the epicentre of this joyous dance during the 1930's and 1940's, where people would dance every night to the live sounds of Duke Ellington, Count Basie and Ella Fitzgerald, to name but a few!

 Lindy Hop takes inspiration from solo jazz dance, charleston and tap, and some of its key components are connection, musicality, and rhythmical variations.